reveal/revealjs.com/src/react.md

   Reveal.initialize();
 </script>
 ```
-somewhere at the end of body element.
+somewhere at the end of the body.

 Altogether, your `index.html` file should look like: